Natural Capital Science

 Baselining biodiversity

 To monitor change in biodiversity, we need to establish the best metrics to use.
 Our baselining surveys include a variety of methods across our rewilding sites, from which we will develop standardised monitoring protocols that can be repeated on a regular basis.
-With this we will be able to reliably quantify biodiversity change (along with carbon fluxes) as the land rewilds.
+With this, we will be able to reliably quantify biodiversity change (along with carbon fluxes) as the land rewilds.

+We aim to make our research and data fully open and publish annual natural capital reports to summarise ongoing work in our rewilding projects.
 As this work progresses, we will record and publish our findings to ensure that Scotland can benefit from robust nature-based solutions as quickly as possible.
 We aim to help drive the development of high-quality and consistent monitoring of biodiversity and carbon, therefore stimulating investment in nature-based solutions.

 Experts’ Excerpts